Skip to content

 A full V-Model run

-This tutorial takes a rough idea through all 7 phases of the V-Model workflow, from first conversation to final release closure.
+This tutorial takes a rough idea through the six V-Model phases plus the closing handoff, from first conversation to release-ready state.
 You see every phase, every handoff, and every artifact.
 Think of it as the reference trip.
 Once you have done this, you understand the whole system.

 Timeframe to follow along: about 30-45 minutes of reading, plus another 1-2 hours if you actually run it for a PoC project.